trisyoungs/aten/doc/70.filters/05.defining/defining.md

 header_class: alt
 ---

-Filter definitions are made in a filter file in a similar way to declaring a user subroutine or function (see Section 8.1.7).
+Filter definitions are made in a filter file in a similar way to declaring a user subroutine or function (see the [Functions](/aten/docs/scripting/functions) section in the [Scripting](/aten/docs/scripting) chapter).
 The **filter** keyword marks the start of a filter definition, and contains a list of properties in parentheses that define the subsequent filter, its name, and how to recognise the files (from their filenames and/or contents) that it is designed for.
 The definition of the filter to import XYZ-style model data is as follows:

 ```
 filter(type="importmodel", name="XMol XYZ Coordinates", nickname="xyz", extension="xyz", glob="*.xyz", id=3)